 Balliett: Yeah, it's terrifying.

-Especially terrifying was a song cycled for his muse and frequent collaborator Majel Connery.
-The piece was modeled after Dichterliebe, Schumann's most celebrated setting of romantic poems.
+Especially terrifying was a song cycle for his muse and frequent collaborator, Majel Connery.
+The piece was modeled after Dichterliebe, Schumann's most celebrated setting of Romantic poems.

 Balliett: It's not that I think that it was better back then, but I sure do love imagining myself back then, or just imagining life back then.
 It's a place I go when I'm drifting off to sleep.